 The American Cancer Society (ACS) recently updated its guidelines to lower the age to start colorectal cancer screening to 45.
 Nurses will play a vital role in implementing this important change.

 “Nurses play such an integral role in patient care, so they also do a tremendous amount of patient education.
 So, incorporating this new knowledge in to their interactions with patients is very important,” Susan K Peterson, PhD, MPH, from the Department of Behavioral Science in the Division of Cancer Prevention and Population Sciences at the University of Texas MD Anderson Cancer Center, said in an interview with Oncology Nursing News®.

-The guidelines, recently published in CA: A Cancer Journal for Clinicians
+The guidelines, recently published in CA: A Cancer Journal for Clinicians, recommend the following:

 - Adults aged 45 and older with an average risk for colorectal cancer should undergo regular screening—either with a high-sensitivity stool-based test or a structural exam, depending on patient preference and test availability.

 - All positive results on non-colonoscopy screening tests should be followed up with timely colonoscopy.